xzhang007/userAccount/README.md

 mysql> use test;

-mysql> create table if not exist account (id int not null auto_increment, username varchar(100) not null, password varchar(100) not null, email varchar(100) not null,
+mysql> create table if not exists account (id int not null auto_increment, username varchar(100) not null, password varchar(100) not null, email varchar(100) not null,